reshufflehq/reshuffle-mssql-connector/README.md

   [{name: 'f_name', value: 'John'}, {name: 'l_name', type: mssql.Text, value: 'Coltrane'}] )
 ```
+Note that the type is optional, if you omit type, [node-mssql](https://www.npmjs.com/package/mssql) automatically decides which SQL data type should be used based on JS data type.

 This action returns an object with the results of the query, where
 `fields` is an array of all fields metadata, as returned by the query.